Jonathan Schoop Player Props: Tigers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA among all league pitching staffs (6.07).
+- The Athletics' 5.99 team ERA ranks last among all league pitching staffs.

-- Athletics pitchers combine to give up 125 total home runs at a clip of 1.5 per game (second-most in the league).
+- Athletics pitchers combine to surrender the second-most home runs in baseball (125 total, 1.4 per game).

-- Sears makes the start for the Athletics, his 17th of the season.
-He is 1-6 with a 4.43 ERA and 85 strikeouts in 87 1/3 innings pitched.
+- Waldichuk (1-5) takes the mound for the Athletics in his 12th start of the season.
+He has a 6.78 ERA in 66 1/3 innings pitched, with 64 strikeouts.

-- The left-hander last pitched on Thursday against the New York Yankees, when he went four innings, allowing five earned runs while giving up five hits.
+- In his most recent appearance -- out of the bullpen on Thursday -- the left-hander threw 2 2/3 scoreless innings against the New York Yankees while surrendering one hit.

+- In 19 games this season, the 25-year-old has put up an ERA of 6.78, with 8.7 strikeouts per nine innings.
+Opponents are batting .316 against him.

 © 2023 Data Skrive.
 All rights reserved.